zfountas/deep-active-inference-mc/README.md

-# deep-active-inference-mc
+# Deep active inference agents using Monte-Carlo methods

-Deep active inference agents using Monte-Carlo methods
+Code used for the experiments described in this paper will be uploaded here soon.